|

 the wind in my face, as well as the unobstructed view.
 She looks lower and sleeker without the windshield as well.
 The trailer

-is a combination of the original steel, and a new central frame of wood.
-It makes for a nice classic look to the boat trailer
+is a combination of the original steel and a new central frame of wood.
+It makes for a nice classic look to the boat/trailer

-and are not shown on these photos.
+of years ago and are not shown on these photos.

-Paint can hide all kinds of woes on an old wooden boat, so it is always with a
+Paint can hide all kinds of woes on an old wooden boat, so it is always with a bit of trepidation

-bit of trepidation that one removes large amounts of it, particularly on the bottom.
-It was nice to find that after paint
+that one removes large amounts of it, particularly on the bottom.
+It was nice to find that after paint removal, the hull is

-removal, the hull is still in very good condition with no rot visible.
-I have learned a few things about the boats history
+still in very good condition with no rot visible.
+I have learned a few things about the boats history and building while removing

-and building while removing paint.
-It appears that the whole boat was originally painted white, with a coat of light blue
+paint.
+It appears that the whole boat was originally painted white, with a coat of light blue below the splash rail.
+The subsequent

-below the splash rail.
-The subsequent bottom paint layer colors were light green, black, dark green, bright red, brown, reddish brown and light blue.
-Planking looks good for its age.
-On each side of the keel the outer layer
+bottom paint layer colors were light green, black, dark green, bright red, brown, reddish brown and

-of planking is made up of three 3 5/8” wide planks, and then about twenty 1 1/16” cedar planks running up to the
+wide planks, and then about twenty 1 1/16” cedar planks running up to the gunnel.
+There is an additional keelson added

-gunnel.
-There is an additional keelson added by me for strength when I replaced bad cedar planks with basswood ones on the
+by me for strength when I replaced bad cedar planks with basswood ones on the starboard side in the

-slight curves in the bottom, but this is understandable in a fifty year old boat.
-The keel, keelsons
+mid 1980s.
+The repair still looks good and the wood is tight.
+There are some slight curves in the bottom, but this is understandable in a fifty year old boat.
+The keel, keelsons and splash rails are oak, and the fittings

 Duffy is always ready to help with the big jobs.
+But, he is not all that keen on heading out on the lake....
+Guess I

 |